Let Us Answer Your Questions

 We are not a dermatology clinic, and therefore cannot comment on general skin conditions.

 Some people are confused by the difference between dermatology and dermoscopy.
 Dermatology is a subspeciality within medicine that focuses strictly on the skin.
-Dermatologist deal with skin cancers, but they also deal with a variety of general skin conditions such as ezcema, psoriasis, and things of a similar nature.
-Dermoscopy is strictly a imaging modality that is often used by dermatologists, but is also used by other healthcare practitioners that are train in dermoscopy.
+Dermatologists deal with skin cancers, but they also deal with a variety of general skin conditions such as eczema, psoriasis, and things of a similar nature.
+Dermoscopy is strictly an imaging modality that is often used by dermatologists, but is also used by other healthcare practitioners that are trained in dermoscopy.